lusis/zmq-appender/README.md

 Both [@flangy](http://twitter.com/flangy) and [@jostheim](http://twitter.com/jostheim) have been awesomely helpful in this process.

 However all the real work was done by the author of logcentric.

+Additionally, this is being done as part of my work for enStratus on building out our logging infrastructure.

 # License
 No clue.
 I'm pinging the author of logcentric for what the license he was planning on for logcentric